Oskar-Ciebien/Emerging-Technologies-Project/README.md

 ## Introduction

 This is a project for the Emerging Technologies module for 2021.
-The task is to prove the understanding of Jupyter Lab and Python and show our learning outcomes of the the Emerging Technologies module.
+The task is to prove the understanding of Jupyter Lab, Python and to show our learning outcomes of the the Emerging Technologies module.
 We are required to have two Jupyter Notebooks, one called scikit-learn and the other quantum-deutsch.

 <br>